code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 # Testing the Producer

-In the first test class we will be testing the `Sender` by sending a message to a <var>'sender.t'</var> topic.
-We will verify the correct sending by setting up a message listener on the topic.
+In the `SpringKafkaSenderTest` test class we will be testing the `Sender` by sending a message to a <var>'sender.t'</var> topic.
+We will verify the correct sending by setting up a test-listener on the topic.
+All of the setup will be done before the test case runs using the `@Before` annotation.

-For creating the consumer properties a static `consumerProps()` method provided by `KafkaUtils` is used.
-We then create a `DefaultKafkaConsumerFactory` and `ContainerProperties` which contains runtime properties for a listener container (in this case the topic name).
+For creating the needed consumer properties a static `consumerProps()` method provided by `KafkaUtils` is used.
+We then create a `DefaultKafkaConsumerFactory` and `ContainerProperties` which contains runtime properties (in this case the topic name) for the listener container.
 Both are then used to set up the `KafkaMessageListenerContainer`.

 Received messages need to be stored somewhere.
 In this example a thread safe `BlockingQueue` is used.
 We create a new `MessageListener` and in the `onMessage()` method we add the received message to the `BlockingQueue`.
-Followed by a start of the container.
+The listener is started by starting the container.

 In order to avoid that we send a message before the container has required the number of assigned partitions, we use the `waitForAssignment()` method on the `ContainerTestUtils` helper class.

-We then send a greeting and assert that the received value is the same as the one that was sent using an AssertJ condition that is provided by `KafkaConditions` (also included in the `spring-kafka-test` dependency).
+The actual test itself consists out of sending a greeting and asserting that the received value is the same as the one that was sent using an AssertJ condition that is provided by `KafkaConditions` (also included in the `spring-kafka-test` dependency).

 ``` java
 package com.codenotfound.kafka.producer;